Kachur Family Recipes

 3. Cook the confectioner’s sugar in a heavy skillet over low heat, stirring constantly using a wooden spoon or spatula.
 Low and slow is the name of the game.
 Press out lumps and cook until a smooth, liquid caramel forms.
 This will happen very slowly, then all at once, at which point you won’t have much time before it burns.

-5. Pull the other five layers from the refigerator and frost the fifth layer.
+5. Pull the other five layers from the refrigerator and frost the fifth layer.
 Arrange the caramel-topped sixth layer on top of it.
 One potential presentation is to place a floret of frosting for each caramel-topped slice then lean each slice at an angle against the floret.
 Frost as desired with any remaining buttercream.

 6. Serve at room temperature to thunderous applause and heartfelt appreciation.